-INCOME YOU MAY HAVE Employment Income/State Retirement Pension/Occupational or Work Pension BENEFITS YOU MAY HAVE Attendance Allowance/Disability Living Allowance/Pension Credit/Income Support/Incapacity Benefit/Employment Support Allowance/Child Benefit/ Housing Benefit/Council Tax Benefit/ War Pension SAVINGS AND INVESTMENT (CAPITAL) Cash/Bank - Building Society - Post Office accounts/National Savings Certificates or Bonds/Stock and Share Certificates/Premium Bonds and National Savings Certificates/Details of Endowment Policies/Evidence of Income Bonds/Trust Funds and any other Savings/Money which is yours but someone else holds or controls on your behalf/Ownership of Property, Land or part of a Property or Land

-We will also need to know about some of the money you have to pay out.
+(capital): Cash/Bank - Building Society - Post Office accounts; National Savings Certificates or Bonds; Stock and Share Certificates; Premium Bonds and National Savings Certificates; Details of Endowment Policies; Evidence of Income Bonds; Trust Funds and any other savings/money which is yours but someone else holds or controls on your behalf; Ownership of property, land or part of a property or land.
+We also need to know about some of the money you have paid out.

-Rent or Mortgage commitments/ Mortgage Insurance and Property Insurance/Council Tax
+Expenditure: Rent or Mortgage commitments; Mortgage Insurance; Property Insurance; Council Tax.